 Valves marked for steam service, or having special internal parts for steam service, shall be tested on steam.
 Valves marked for air, gas, or vapor service shall be tested with air or gas.
 Valves marked for liquid service shall be tested with water or other suitable liquid.
 ASME Code, Section IV hot-water valves, shall be tested on water, steam, or air.
-Pin devices shall be tested in accordance the manufacturer's specified procedures and test media.
+Pin devices shall be tested in accordance with the manufacturer's specified procedures and with the test media specified by the manufacturer.

-- a) Each pressure relief valve or pin device shall be tested to demonstrate the following: - Set pressure (as defined by the valve-manufacturer and as listed in NB-18, Pressure Relief Device Certifications): - 2) Response to blowdown, when required by the original code of construction; - 3) Seat tightness; and - 4) For pressure relief valves and pin devices designed to discharge to a closed system, the tightness of the secondary pressure zone shall be tested as required by the original code of construction. - b) The equipment used for the performance testing prescribed above shall meet the following requirements: - 1) The performance testing equipment shall include a pressure vessel of adequate volume and
+- a) Each pressure relief valve or pin device shall be tested to demonstrate the following: - Set pressure (as defined by the valve-manufacturer and as listed in NB-18, Pressure Relief Device Certifications); - 2) Response to blowdown, when required by the original code of construction; - 3) Seat tightness; and - 4) For pressure relief valves and pin devices designed to discharge to a closed system, the tightness of the secondary pressure zone shall be tested as required by the original code of construction. - b) The equipment used for the performance testing prescribed above shall meet the following requirements: